 Common Mistakes to Avoid

 I have seen many people ruin a perfectly good pot of meat by rushing the process or ignoring simple rules.
-Making a great Beef Brisket Stew requires attention to detail, and there are a few specific traps you must steer clear of to ensure your dinner is a success.
+Making a great beef brisket stew requires attention to detail, and there are a few specific traps you must steer clear of to ensure your dinner is a success.

 Rushing the Cooking Process